women-who-software/monthly-tech-night/README.md

 # Monthly JS (Boulder) Meetup Repo

-Monthly JS is held on the first Monday of the month at Markit Digital in Boulder.
+_Monthly JS is held on the first Monday of the month at Markit Digital in Boulder_

-Helpful Links:
+### Helpful Links:

 - [Past Presentation Topics](./lightning-talks/README.md)

-Thank you to our past and current sponsors:
+### Thank you to our past and current sponsors:

 ![IHS Markit Logo](./logos/ihsmarkit.png)